playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linters-formatters-type-checkers/index.md

 By having a strongly opinionated tool like Prettier to establish the code conventions for you, you're able to sidestep many of these time-wasting arguments in favor of something built-in.

-It's for this reason that, while Prettier can be configured fairly modularly, I suggest keeping most if not all of the defaults of Prettier.
+It's for this reason that, while Prettier can be configured fairly modularly, I suggest keeping most if not all the defaults of Prettier.

 ## Reducing Merge Conflicts